NielInfante/RNAseq_snakemake/README.md

 ```

-Note the spacing is important to get the indent levels correct.
-Also note that you should avoid using an integer as the sample name, this will likely cause issues.

 The reference base should be in the Data folder, it should be a fasta file with all the transcripts you wish to consider.
 It should have a suffix of .fa.